The Complete Guide: Cognitive Behavioural Therapy (CBT) for Mental Well-Being

 However, through consistent efforts and guided CBT sessions, she not only managed to alleviate her anxiety but also discovered newfound confidence and resilience within herself.

-The sheer accessibility of CBT made it possible for Sarah to navigate through her therapy sessions with ease, even from the comfort of her home.
+The sheer accessibility of CBT made it possible for Sarah to navigate through her therapy sessions with ease, even from the of her home.

 Or consider John’s story – a middle-aged man plagued by chronic depression and feelings of worthlessness until he stumbled upon CBT.